limemane/usb-rsync-remote/README.md

 # USB script launcher

-A USB remote with a push button and a small screen that you can plug to a computer to make it run any script you want.
+A crossplatform USB remote with a push button and a small OLED display that you can plug to a computer to make it run anything you want without having to log in.
-Can be useful if you plan to start your backup script manually on your homeserver, but don't wan't to waste time logging into it for example.

 ## Hardware involved